 If using Amazon, check to find an Amazon Locker near you.
 Once the package is delivered there, you enter an exclusive code at the locker, allowing access to the package.

 You can also purchase secure vaults, lockers, or drop box boxes at your residence.
 These allow couriers to place the package then secure the locker.
 Be sure to check with your preferred delivery service to verify if do so.

-When ordering presents online for the holidays, take the necessary precautions so the Grinch doesn’t steal your Christmas.
+When shopping online for the holidays, take the necessary precautions so the Grinch doesn’t steal your Christmas.

 Receive special deals and more, right to your inbox